phenotypic/homebridge-nodemcu-relay/README.md

 7. Select NodeMCU from "Tools" then "Boards".

-8. Now, copy and paste the contents of the `NodeMCU-Relay.ino` script we downloaded earlier into the Arduino IDE window.
+8. Now, copy and paste the contents of the `NodeMCU-Relay.ino` script we downloaded from this repository earlier into the Arduino IDE window.

-9. Make sure to change the variables where told to do so.
+9. Make sure to change the variables where asked to do so.
+The variables you can change are surrounded by slashes (`/`) to ensure that they stand out and to help avoid you acciddentaly changing other parts of the script.
 Below is an example:

 ```
 /////////////////// CHANGE THESE VALUES //////////////////////